First Aid Tips for Your Pet Bird

 3. Full-thickness – entire skin destroyed.
 Feathers fall out.
 Lesions may be black or pearly white.
 Healing will not occur without grafting.

 Spray or flush the area with cool water.
-If an acid had caused the burn, apply a thin coat of baking soda paste to the area.
+If an acid has caused the burn, apply a thin coat of baking soda paste to the area.
 If a base has caused the burn, the area can be treated with vinegar.
 Never use ointment or butter on a burned area.
 If the burn has been caused by hot grease, sprinkle the area liberally with flour or cornstarch before rinsing with cool water (make sure to keep away from eyes and nose).
 This helps to “soak up” the grease so it is easier to remove.

 This is a potentially life-threatening situation.
 If the egg is lodged against the bones of the hen’s pelvis, her kidneys could be crushed, causing her to go into shock and die.
 Another consequence can be that the compression of the outlets of the ureters can lead to the hen not being able to pass urine or feces, also causing the bird’s death.
-Signs of egg binding include weakness, abdominal swelling, squatting and straining, paralysis or weakness in the legs, breathing difficulty, fluffed feathers, visualizing the egg at the outlet of cloaca, red mass of tissue protruding from cloaca (prolapse).
+Signs of egg binding include weakness, abdominal swelling, squatting and straining, paralysis or weakness in the legs, breathing difficulty, fluffed feathers, visualizing the egg at the outlet of the cloaca, and a red mass of tissue protruding from the cloaca (prolapse).

-Move the bird into a warm, steamy environment such as a bathroom with the shower turned on or place the bird in a hospital cage with the temperature set at 85 – 90 degrees and 60 percent humidity.
+Move the bird into a warm, steamy environment, such as a bathroom with the shower turned on, or place the bird in a hospital cage with the temperature set at 85 – 90 degrees and 60 percent humidity.
 Or use a vaporizer and heating pad to get the same results as above, making sure you do not cook the bird with the vaporizer and heating pad.
 Dried milk or ground cuttlebone dissolved in water, to which a few drops of Karo syrup have been added (or granulated sugar).
 These treatments should be continued for no longer than 12 hours for a large bird and no more than 3 to 4 hours for a small bird.
 If the egg has not been passed in that time, a trip to the vet is necessary.
 Do not try to remove the egg yourself.
 If the egg cracks while you are trying to remove it, the bird will probably die from septicemia.
 Removing the egg is a job for the vet.

 Often a small piece of seed hull or feather chaff may get lodged in a bird’s eye.